These services are available to help you with your research and information needs.

 The Circulation Desk can help you make sure your URI ID is active as a library card and assist you in requesting and renewing books.

 Instructions for copying, printing, and scanning.
+For questions, please contact ITS.

 The Digital Initiatives unit of the University Libraries offers services for the URI community in the areas of sharing and archiving digital materials, digital publishing, Open Access, and more.
 We create, manage, and provide access to digitized library and archival collections, as well as collect and preserve current URI publications and digital projects.
 Check out our current list of digital collections.